 (h) a certificate of the applicant’s descent issued by the department of the Commonwealth public service responsible for the administration of immigration or issued by a consulate within Australia.

-[Regulation 17 inserted in Gazette 28 Feb 2007 p.
+[Regulation 17 inserted: Gazette 28 Feb 2007 p.
 644-5.]

 18. Application for licence — other evidence